Beshario/beshario.github.io/_posts/2017-09-10-3Dperception.md

 #### Outlier Removal Filter

-Sensors come with noise data, in the case of RGB-D cameras, they are manifested as random colour and spacial points over the image.
+Sensors come with noise data, in the case of RGB-D cameras, they are manifested as random color and spacial points over the image.
 In order to filter the noise, a method as the [PCL's StatisticalOutlierRemoval filter](http://pointclouds.org/documentation/tutorials/statistical_outlier.php) computes an average distance to a group of points, if a point is too far whose mean distances are outside a defined interval (determined by a given standard deviation) are removed.

 For the PR2 simulation, a mean k value of *20* and a standard deviation of *0.1* provided a cleaner image.